Webinar: Research on how to optimize collections outreach for better results

 Is accounts receivable a current asset?

 Current assets are essential to a business because they may be used to support day-to-day operations and pay for operating expenses.
-They also represent a company’s liquid assets because they convert into cash in a short period.
+They also represent a company’s liquid assets because they convert into cash in a short amount of time.

 In addition to accounts receivable, there are other current assets found on the balance sheet.
 Here are some examples: